Lada Niva: Nameplate changes

-The Lada Niva was formally renamed Lada 4×4 back in 2006 and has a low-range gearbox, differential lock, ABS, airbags, heated front seats, air conditioning, servomotor for the steering column, underbody protection.
+The Lada Niva was formally renamed Lada 4×4 in 2006 as the Niva name was reserved for the new Chevrolet Niva.
+This version has a low-range gearbox, differential lock, ABS, airbags, heated front seats, air conditioning, servomotor for the steering column, underbody protection.
 Prices for the model started at €10,990.
 It is available in five body styles: three- and five-door hatchbacks, two- and four-door pickups, and a two-door van.
-Two petrol engines are available for the model – the standard 1.7-litre and the 1.8-litre (only for five-door model) along with a five-speed manual transmission.
+Two petrol engines were available – the standard 1.7-litre and the 1.8-litre (only for five-door model) along with a five-speed manual transmission.

 Starting with the 2014 model year, the Niva nameplate was discontinued for the Russian market, and the vehicle is branded Lada 4×4 for both short and long wheelbases to make way for the upcoming restart of the Chevrolet Niva series, which was scheduled to start production by March 2015.
 Due to Russia–West economic relations, AvtoVAZ analysts suggested that the production of Chevrolet Niva may be delayed further into 2015.

+Lada Niva II

+1998 – 2002

+GM-AvtoVAZ, a joint venture between AvtoVAZ and General Motors, presented in 1998 the VAZ-2123, a new sport utility vehicle (SUV) based on the old VAZ 2121 engine, transmission and most mechanicals; but with a modern exterior design.

 2003 – 2019

-GM-AvtoVAZ, a joint venture between AvtoVAZ and General Motors, produces the Chevrolet Niva.
+In 2003, the VAZ-2123 was rebadged as the Chevrolet Niva.
 It features an updated body and 1.7-litre gasoline engine with fuel injection.
 Although the body and the interiors are new, it is still based on the old VAZ-2121 engine, transmission, and most mechanicals.
 Its off-road ability is exemplary compared with many modern budget SUVs, having been designed for tough tundra territory.
-In August 2020 Lada took over production of the Chevy Niva rebranding it as the Lada Niva.

-2020–
+2020 – Present

 In 2019 Lada acquired General Motors' stake in GM-AvtoVAZ and then announced that the Chevrolet Niva would be produced under Lada's name.
 The rebranded Lada Niva was revealed by AvtoVAZ in July 2020, with the firm saying that there was still strong demand for the 20 year old line of cars.
 The 2020 model is produced at the Togliatti factory with minor design updates (but no technical changes) and joins the Lada 4×4 in the firm's range.

 In December 2020, following a new generation of the line, the new Lada Niva was further rebranded as Lada Niva Travel, while the old Lada 4x4 was rebranded as the Lada Niva Legend in January 2021.